 Built in the 15th century, the castle covers a large portion of central Milan.
 The castle complex is an interesting place to visit, mostly thanks to the various museums found in and around the grounds.

 You could visit the Museum of Musical Instruments to see over 700 early examples of guitars, harps, and other old instruments.
-Nearby is the Antique Furniture & Wooden Sculpture Museum and the Egyptian Museum.
+Nearby are the Antique Furniture & Wooden Sculpture Museum and the Egyptian Museum.
 However, the most popular spot is the Museum of Ancient Art.

 The Museum of Ancient Art holds a large collection of late antiquity sculptures and paintings from the medieval period.
 You’ll also see hundreds of swords, firearms, armour, frescoes, and tapestries.